Does ozone sterilization kill the Coronavirus which causes COVID-19?

 This blog post looks at the evidence and highlights the benefits of sterilizing environments with ozone, as well as it’s associated risks.

-There are currently no examples in the public domain, of ozone sterilization being used to kill the current strain of Coronavirus, SARS-CoV-2 (technical name of the Coronavirus which causes the COVID-19 disease).
+There are currently no examples in the public domain, of ozone sterilization was successfully used to kill the current strain of Coronavirus, SARS-CoV-2 (technical name of the Coronavirus which causes the COVID-19 disease).
 However, there are reasons to believe it would be effective:

 Coronaviruses are classified as “enveloped viruses”, which are typically more susceptible to “Physico-chemical challenges”.
 In other words, they don’t like being exposed to ozone.